Primetalk/SynapseGrid/README.md

-SinapseGrid
+SynapseGrid
 ===========

 Feature highlights
 ------------------

-1. SinapseGrid allows function composition far more flexible than monads.
+1. SynapseGrid allows function composition far more flexible than monads.
 2. Strictly typed message handling in Akka actors (a bit more natural than in Typed actors).
 3. Multi input/multi output functions.
 4. Systems process portions of information ASAP.